Sources

 While some cataloging policies differ slightly for the two programs, the basic criteria for their inclusion in the CGP is the same.

-- To ensure the integrity of the CGP, only create, adapt, or batch load bibliographic records for titles, resources, or formats that meet both of the following criteria:
+- To ensure the integrity of the CGP, only create, adapt, or batch process bibliographic records for titles, resources, or formats that meet both of the following criteria:

 - Publication within scope of C&I or the FDLP